You need to charge Galaxy S10 battery properly to maximize the battery life without sacrificing your usage.

-In fact, when Galaxy S10 leaves the factory, the battery was charged to about 60%.
+In fact, when Galaxy S10 left the factory, the battery was charged to about 60%.
 You can immediately use the phone when you get it.
 It is unnecessary to charge a new Galaxy S10 for 6 hours.

 In some regions, Samsung does not offer a 1-to-1 exchange for hardware defects.
 You have to check the phone in the store.

-Galaxy S10 supports charging through the USB-C Port and the wireless charging coil.
+Galaxy S10 supports charging through the USB-C port and the wireless charging coil.
 You may refer to Galaxy S10 layout to check the location of the USB-C port and wireless charging coils.

 So, you can charge Galaxy S10 battery in two ways: